DanielKrawisz/Entropy/entropy.md

 0. **Bodies of the same temperature are in thermodynamic equilibrium.**
 1. **Energy is conserved.**
 2. **In a closed system, the entropy never decreases.**
-3. **As the temperature approaches absolute zero, the entropy
+3. **As the temperature approaches absolute zero, the entropy approaches a constant value.**

 The third law is the one we have not yet exmained, so we will explain it here.